PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 permalink: /democracy/
 ---

+**<u>Summary</u>**

+This section deals with politics in democratic societies, both attempting to analyze how democratic decision-making works, as well as how political institutions should be moulded in response to ensure that more effective policy decisions are made.
+The section begins with a discussion of whether democracy is valuable in itself, and argues that democracy, rather than something which should be dogmatically upheld, should rather be seen as a means to an end.
+Democracy is only good insofar as it allows states to make good policy, and should be rejected or modified when it is shown to not be effective in this.

+Using empirical research as well as extensive insights from rational choice theory, I show that democratic societies struggle to make effective decisions, as voters are systematically misinformed, and have no incentive to engage in rational decision-making.
+To some degree, this is a function of voter intelligence, as well as low accountability for voters who make bad decisions.
+The problems with democratic decision-making can be especially shown with populist leaders, who tend to be enormously popular despite their deleterious effects on economies and personal freedoms.
+Populism is not only harmful, but also may be inevitable when mass democracy is present in a society.

+I outline a number of possible reforms which can combat this issue.
+These reform ideas aim to address the incentive and knowledge problems which persist in democracies, and should be looked at more carefully.
+Solutions include, among other things, having competence tests for voting, preventing people of low intelligence from voting; having certain sectors of government be independent (i.e. undemocratic), including ones currently independent such as central banks, but with the addition of others, such as tax policy; as well as having bondholders potentially be a separate branch of government.

+Finally, I discuss a number of smaller issues in government, including political parties and leadership.
+A society's political system should be understood as something which evolves, just as technology and cultural norms do.
+We should not be afraid to be experimental with how society is run, and humble ourselves to the possibility that what we already have can be improved upon.

 ## By the People, or for the People?

 As Abraham Lincoln's Gettysburg address famously states, democracy is a "government of the people, by the people, for the people".
 But what happens if a democracy is cannot be all of those?
 What happens if a democracy can either be by the people, or for the people?